ztyyLV/barcode-reader-docs-mobile/programming/android/ui-configurations.md

 On this page, you will read:

 - How to highlight the decoded barcodes
+- How to display barcode result on the UI ()
 - How to add clickable torchlight button

 ## Preperations